Appendix: Inviscid Fluxes and Gradient Limiting

 inviscidFlux: SOU

-Three numerical treatments are available, a first-order scheme (FOU
+Several numerical treatments are available, including a first-order scheme

-) and a second-order scheme intended for use in
+(FOU), a second-order scheme (SOU), and SLAU-family schemes intended for

 be used for both incompressible and compressible simulations.
-The SLAU2
+The SLAU-family

 well as the associated limiters are briefly detailed in the following